joshmcarthur/on-the-spot/README.md

 	SPOTIFY_USERNAME="(The Facebook email you want to log in as)" SPOTIFY_PASSWORD="(The Facebook password for the account)"
 	```
+4. Generate an application key at https://developer.spotify.com/technologies/libspotify/ (Requires Spotify Premium account), and save the key in `config/keys/spotify_appkey.key`

 4. Start the application by executing: `bundle exec foreman start`.
 This will run the following processes:
 	1. `rails server` (with Thin, runs application)